CodeBitChips/Connect/README.md

 ### HR of a Company
 ```
-Hey PERSON_NAME, I was looking for companies working with ReactJS and Ruby on Rails stack, when I came across your profile as HR Manager of COMPANY_NAME.
+Hi PERSON_NAME, I was looking for companies working with React and Node tech stack, when I came across your profile as HR Manager of COMPANY_NAME.
 I thought it would be good to connect with you.
 So that If the company announces some position for Web Developer Jobs, I may get to know from you.

 I look forward to connecting with you and become part of your professional network.
 Many thanks, Stay Safe and Be Healthy